destel/silent/README.md

 True to its name, it operates silently, making your code less verbose and more secure.

-> ⚠️ **Warning**: This library is in early development stage and should not be used in production yet.
+> ⚠️ **Warning**: This is a working prototype, but it's still in the early development stage,
+> and should not be used in production.
+While core ideas will remain the same,
+> design, API and data format is not yet stable and may change in future updates.

 ## Key features